-Monitoring Uptime With Docker Compose and Curl
+Monitoring Containers Uptime With Curl

 Before we get started, let’s review some key concepts that are important to understand: